What does it mean the celebration of carnival?

 Origin of carnival

 The roots, according to some historians, could be traced back to more than 5,000 years ago, in ancient Sumer and Egypt.
 It expanded throughout Europe and was brought to America by Spaniards and Portuguese of the fifteenth century.
-Still, surviving elements of pre-Hispanic and African-American old parties are preserved.
+Nevertheless, surviving elements of pre-Hispanic and African-American old parties are preserved.

 Five thousand years ago Sumerians disguised themselves to ask the gods to expel evil spirits and give them the gift of fertility from earth.
 Since that time, the concept of carnival has evolved and been re-invented.